 France's solution was to build a permanent speedway facility.
 He met with Daytona Beach engineer Charles Moneypenney to discuss his plans – which were exacting.
 He wanted to have the highest banking possible to allow the cars to reach high speeds and to give fans a better view of the cars on track.
 Searching for solutions, Moneypenney travelled to the Ford Proving Grounds in Detroit which boasted a high speed test track with banked corners.
 Ford shared their engineering data, providing the needed know-how required to transition the pavement from a flat straightaway to a banked corner.

 Next, France began the task of raising the funding for construction.
 He found support from a Texas oil millionaire, Clint Murchison who loaned $600,000 along with the construction equipment necessary to build the track.
-France found additional funding from Pepsi-Cola, General Motors designer Harley Earl, by re-mortgaging his own home and selling 300,000 stock shares to local residents.
+France found additional funding from Pepsi-Cola and General Motors designer Harley Earl, then remortgaged his own home and sold 300,000 stock shares to local residents.
 Ground broke on construction of the 2.5-mile (4.0 km) speedway on November 25, 1957.

-Construction costs escalated, not least due to the difficulties of paving the steep inclines of the banking.
+Construction costs escalated, not least due to the difficulties of building on sandy ground and paving the steep inclines of the banking.
 Moneypenny's solution was to connect the paving equipment to bulldozers anchored at the top of the banking, allowing the surface to be created without equipment slipping or rolling down the incline.
 The technique was subsequently patented and later used in the construction of Talladega Superspeedway and Michigan International Speedway.